Guide: Serial communication over uart

 • Pick out three female-female jumpers: one blue, one green, and one black.
 People experienced in electronics choose the color of the wire to indicate what type of signal is being carried.
 This makes it easier to debug connections and visualize the circuit.
 By convention, black is used for ground, and blue and green are used for transmit and receive, respectively.

-• Use the pinout to locate the Mango Pi pins for UART TX and UART RX.
-Also identify an open ground pin.
+• Use the Mango Pi pinout to locate the header pins for UART TX and UART RX.
+Also find an open ground pin.
+Connect the jumpers from usb-serial to the Mango Pi as follows

 Once you have verified that your connections are correct, plug the usb-serial into your laptop or usb hub and then power up the Pi.
 You now have a serial connection!